TROUBLE |

 |

-Condition pads IAW Installation Instructions.
-Replace pads.
-Refer to Trouble #1.
-Replace pads |
+Condition pads IAW Installation Instructions |